Aliases for PRKDC Gene

 GeneCards Summary for PRKDC Gene

 PRKDC (Protein Kinase, DNA-Activated, Catalytic Polypeptide) is a Protein Coding gene.
-Diseases associated with PRKDC include severe combined immunodeficiency due to dna-pkcs deficiency and immunodeficiency 16, with or without neurologic abnormalities.
-Among its related pathways are Akt Signaling and ERK Signaling.
-GO annotations related to this gene include protein serine/threonine kinase activity and enzyme binding.
+Diseases associated with PRKDC include severe combined immunodeficiency due to dna-pkcs deficiency and immunodeficiency 26, with or without neurologic abnormalities.
+Among its related pathways are Immune System and Akt Signaling.
+GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
 An important paralog of this gene is ATR.

 UniProtKB/Swiss-Prot for PRKDC Gene